devcfei/hugo-theme-artix/exampleSite/content/docs/configuration/page.md

 ---
 title: "Page" # Used by left navigation and a part of title of the window
 date: 2021-05-27T10:11:34+08:00
-draft: true # true to take part for build, hugo default supported
+#draft: true # false to take part for build, hugo default supported
 layouts:
     - nav         # Enable left navigation
     - toc         # Enable Right navigation